ds5110/git-intro/README.md

   * One annoying thing about *make* is that indents in the Makefile must be tabs -- spaces don't work.
 * If you're using Windows, then consider [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).
   * In that case, make will be installed with the Linux distribution

-### Reproducible results

-Recreate the chart below with
+* Step 2: Recreate the chart below with
 ```
 make q1
 ```